webresto/docs/content/en/docs/graphql/authorization.md

 We understand that in most cases the phone will be selected as the login for the webresto account account. therefore it is the default when the site is deployed.

-[There is a method for quick entry by OTP](#quick-access-by-otp) `quickAccessByOTP`, with quick registration.
+[There is a method for quick entry by OTP](#login) `login`, with quick registration.
 In this case, we register an account if there is none, or we carry out authorization

 If a `passwordPolicy` is required, then the user must also specify a password during registration.
 In next login, it will be possible to enter with a password.
 It is possible that the password is set from the last OTP `from_otp`.
 So the password may be, not be, or even the last of the OTP is put